smerckel/FastaChar/doc/howto.rst

 The input for *fastachar* is a list of DNA sequences, formatted in the fasta format (see also https://en.wikipedia.org/wiki/FASTA_format).
-The program assumes that the DNA sequences that are going to be compared are:
+The program assumes that the DNA sequences that are going to be compared already:

-* already aligned, and
+* are aligned, and
 * written into a single file in fasta format.

 There are several software programs to align sequences (e.g. Mega and Geneious).